 Throwing the Hyzer Flip the Right Way

 One way or the other, these 3 factors can influence the success or failure of your hyzer flip throw.
-Also, please take note that results may vary for every player that throws a hyzer flip.
+Also, results may vary for every player that throws a hyzer flip.
 Some players may need more angle on the release while others need more speed and velocity on the disc before seeing the type of results you are looking for.

 The Angle of Release and Power